hydrobricks/hydrobricks-doc/doc/main-components.rst

 The catchment is discretized into sub units named hydro units.
 These hydro units can represent HRUs, pixels, elevation bands, etc.
-Their properties are loaded from csv files containing at minimum data on each unit area and elevation.
+Their properties are loaded from csv files containing at minimum data on each unit area and elevation (mean elevation of each hydro unit).
 Loading such a file can be done as follows:

 .. code-block:: python
-   :caption: Example of the creation of hydro units with a signe land cover.

    hydro_units = hb.HydroUnits()
    hydro_units.load_from_csv(